-Adrenaline, as it is also known, was originally used as a trademark for a product manufactured by an American pharmaceutical firm called Parke, Davis & Co.
-The use of words today is indistinct, since it is assumed that it is the same.
+As it is also known, adrenaline was initially used as a trademark for a product manufactured by an American pharmaceutical firm called Parke, Davis & Co.
+The use of words today is indistinct since it is assumed that it is the same.

-This epinephrine is derived from tyrosine, which is an amino acid.
+This Epinephrine is derived from tyrosine, which is an amino acid.
 Epinephrine is sometimes called catecholamine because it contains catechol among its components.
-This is a molecular fraction contained in the group C6H4 (OH) 2.
+This is a molecular fraction contained in group C6H4 (OH) 2.

 Dopamine and norepinephrine are also known as catecholamines.
 They are also synthesized from tyrosine and contain the catechol component.

 What role does Epinephrine play at the body level?

 Epinephrine is involved in the fight response in humans.

 The fight response occurs at the moment when a person is subject to a threat.
 This causes a signaling process to happen that causes the body to react to a latent and every possible danger.

 Specifically, the moment a threat is perceived, a signal is sent to the brain.
 This sends nerve impulses to the adrenal gland.